 You do not need to have Microsoft Word installed on your computer in order to use this export mode.
-To open the document however, you need Word 2007 and above.
+However, on versions of Windows prior to Windows 7, you need Word 2007 and above to open the exported document.
 You can also open the document in an earlier version of Word if you have installed the Microsoft Office Compatibility pack, available free from the Microsoft web site.
+From Windows 7 you can open .docx files directly in the default editor in Windows without having Word installed, although some of the more advanced content of the docx file cannot be shown.